-Electrofishing for razor clams - The environmental impacts of electrofishing are still unclear and although the Scottish Government is in the process of carrying out razor clam stock assessments and identifying sustainable fishing rates, it is important that the Plan includes policies that ensure electrofishing effort is within environmental limits.
+Electrofishing for razor clams - The environmental impacts of electrofishing are still unclear and although the Scottish Government is in the process of carrying out razor clam stock assessments and LINK is a Scottish Charity (SC000296) and a Scottish Company Limited by guarantee (SC250899).
+LINK is core funded by Membership Subscriptions and by grants from Scottish Natural Heritage, Scottish Government and Charitable Trusts.

+identifying sustainable fishing rates, it is important that the Plan includes policies that ensure electrofishing effort is within environmental limits.